arneBersch/Zoeglfrex/docs/reference.md

 > [!NOTE]
 > Please note that you can currently copy only one Cue as the ID where you copy the Cue to will be taken after the first copied Cue.
 ### Cue Delete
-Cue Delete takes either no parameters or a Row as an parameter.
+Cue Delete takes either no parameters or a Group as an parameter.
 When no parameter is given, it will delete the selected Cues.
-If a Row is given, it will clear the Intensity and Color of the Row in the selected Cues.
+If a Group is given, it will clear the Intensity and Color of the Group in the selected Cues.
 > [!TIP]
-> You can also delete only the Intensity or Color of a Row:
+> You can also delete only the Intensity or Color of a Group:
 > ```
-> Cue 1 Delete Row 1 Intensity
+> Cue 1 Delete Group 1 Intensity
 > ```

 ## sACN Output: